MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 The benefits of region based management are that the a large block of memory is preallocated thus reducing the number of calls to the operation system which is known to be a common bottleneck.
 It is very simple to implement and does not have any complex allocation strategy and so assuming that a new block does not need to be allocated the time for allocation is $O(1)$.
 Since all objects are store next to one another in memory there cannot be any internal fragmentation and the only possible external fragmentation that can occur is when there is not enough memory left in a region and a new one must be allocated.

-There is also numerous downsides to region based memory management.
-If the region used is very large but only a few small objects are allocated than there can be a lot of wasted memory.
+There are also numerous downsides to region based memory management.
+If the region used is very large but only a few small objects are allocated then there can be a lot of wasted memory.
 Since it is not possible to deallocate single objects in memory it means even if majority of the objects are no longer referenced as long as there is one object in use all the memory must sit around.
 Most commonly region based management is explicit in the program and does not look like a "normal" allocation.
 This also means that the standard form of region based memory management is user managed and this then requires users to know about the lifetime of all the objects that are allocated to the region @gay1998memory.

 #figure(
   [